 Proper communication is crucial for a job to run safely and efficiently.
 When communication is insufficient or missing totally, there can be many adverse consequences for employees and the company as a whole.
-Recognizing the communication tools for work tasks and the work environment is important to ensure the proper messages are being received.
+Recognizing the safety communication tools for work tasks and the work environment is important to ensure the proper messages are being received.

 Tools to Communicate in the Workplace

 When someone says communication, the first thing you may think about is speaking words to another person or sending an email.
 These are just two ways to communicate, but there are many more ways found at work.
-Some other examples of communication include posters, labels, warnings, bulletins, pictograms, JSAs, SOPs, body language, etc.
+Some other examples of communication and safety messages include posters, labels, warnings, bulletins, pictograms, JSAs, SOPs, body language, etc.

-Depending on any number of factors, each of these tools of communication can be very critical to working safely.
+Depending on any number of factors, each of these tools of communication can be very critical to help improve workplace safety.

 Effective communication and safety go hand in hand.
 If there is no communication for a given work task, then safety is also missing.
 Some common tools for communicating a safety message: